 Where any staff member believes they are experiencing symptoms of menopause which may affect their work, or where they will require reasonable adjustments, they will notify their line manager.
 The line manager will hold a one-to-one discussion with the employee to discuss the symptoms and which reasonable adjustments are required.
 The one-to-one discussion will be held in an appropriate location to maintain confidentiality, e.g. an office.
-If necessary, the line manager will discuss a referral to Occupational Health for further support.
-The line manager will conduct a risk assessment for any staff member experiencing the menopause, and will review working conditions.
+The line manager will conduct a risk assessment for any staff member experiencing the menopause and will review working conditions.
 The line manager and employee will devise a written action plan which details the following: